 For free nutrition information and advice, email Pat McKay

-Healthy Dogs Do Not Get Heartworms
+Healthy Animals Do Not Get Heartworms

-Heartworm is transmitted by mosquitoes and lives in the hearts of dogs who have a compromised immune system.
+Heartworm is transmitted by mosquitoes and lives in the hearts of animals who have a compromised immune system.
 Heartworm does not attack healthy animals.
 Giving poisons, chemicals and drugs only perpetuates the problem by suppressing the animal’s immune system even more.
 I believe the reason we see the high degree of heartworms in domesticated dogs is because of the drugs that have been used over the years.

 Coyotes, wolves and mountain lions deal with it by developing an immunity.
 We need to allow our animal’s immune system to mature, to build up a strong, viable immune system to fight all disease.

 A quote from Richard Pitcairn, DVM, PhD: "Despite the extensive use of heartworm preventive drugs, the rate of heartworm infestation in dogs in any geographical part of the US is the same today as it was in 1982.
 It doesn’t take much contemplation to realize that the path of continued drug use is a dead end road."

 Let me add to that: Severe liver damage is caused from the poisons and chemicals in the drugs.
 Because drugs are so deadly, they cause the health of our animals to deteriorate to the point their immune systems cannot fight off serious diseases, like cancer.
 Studies have shown that 4 out of 5 dogs in the States are suffering with cancer.

 Let’s say you give one of the drugs for "preventing" heartworm, and your dog doesn’t get heartworm.
 Does that mean your dog would or wouldn’t get it with or without the drug?
 Why do we allow the medical community and the drug companies to brainwash us into believing drugs, chemicals, and poisons are the answer?